markizano/ytffmpeg/CryptoTalk/WhatsACrypto/stablecoins/readme.md

 # USDT
 USDT is provided by Tether.
 Tether's whitepaper and slogan says "Fiat currencies on the Bitcoin Blockchain."
 It uses Proof of Reserves to back its holdings.
-Tether is available on the Ethereum network as an ERC-20 token along with many other blockchains as it's supported on many trading pairs.
+Tether is available on the Ethereum network as an ERC-20 token along with many other blockchains.
+It's supported on many trading pairs.
 Personally, I often see far much support for USDT trading pairs than any other stablecoin mentioned in this video, but that's just my exposure.
 As of August of 2021, according to a post by The Block,